 LAC 33:IX.1113 describes numerical and general criteria that apply to all water bodies of the State.
-Criteria are elements of the water quality regulations which set limitations on the permissible amounts of a substance or other characteristics of state waters.
+Criteria are elements of the water quality which set limitations on the permissible amounts of a substance or other characteristics of state waters.
 The General Criteria, as described in the Louisiana Administrative Code, limit discharges to maintain aesthetics, color, turbidity, the biologic and aquatic community integrity, and many other elements in the receiving water body.
 Any noncompliance with the General or Numerical Criteria is not authorized under this permit.

 Discharges from facilities permitted under LPDES general permits typically consist of low volume flows, and discharges that are intermittent in nature.
 This general permit is applicable to very specific types of facilities and allows very limited types of discharges that specifically occur at facilities that are eligible for coverage under this permit.
 The effluent limitations and other conditions are determined to be sufficient to assure protection to state waters.
-Pursuant to LAC 33:IX.2317.A.9, new source discharges or new discharges of wastewater from a facility whose discharges are in compliance with the general permit requirements should not adversely impact water quality of 303(d) listed impaired water bodies nor should they cause or contribute to the violation of state water quality standards in receiving water duality of receiving streams because permitted facilities are required to be in compliance with the general permit requirements immediately upon coverage by the permit.
-In accordance with Part II, Other Conditions, Sections G and I, measures can be taken by the permitting authority to prohibit any discharge that is not protective of state water quality standards.
+Pursuant to LAC 33:IX.2317.A.9, new source discharges or new discharges of wastewater from a facility whose discharges are in compliance with the general permit requirements should not adversely impact water quality of 303(d) listed impaired water bodies nor should they cause or contribute to the violation of state water quality standards in receiving water bodies throughout the state, including 303(d) listed impaired water bodies.
+Discharges from facilities which are authorized under this general permit will not negatively impact the water quality of receiving streams because permitted facilities are required to be in compliance with the general permit requirements immediately upon coverage by the permit.
+In accordance with Other Conditions.
+Sections D and I, measures can be taken by the permitting authority to prohibit any discharge that is not protective of state water quality standards.